King Warrior Magician Lover: The Four Masculine Archetypes

 The Addicted Lover cannot ground himself.
 As such, he lacks self-regulation and becomes eternally restless.

 The Addicted Lover is perpetually searching for something but doesn’t know what he’s looking for.
-Moore and Gillette write, “He has an insatiable hunger to experience some vague something that is just over the next hill.”14Ibid, 135.
+Moore and Gillette write, “He has an insatiable hunger to experience some vague something that is just over the next hill.”11Ibid., 135.

 Lacking the ego structure of the mature masculine, he’s still under the spell of the feminine unconscious from childhood.

-The Addicted Lover is often synonymous with the Don Juan syndrome where the man seeks an endless stream of women.
+The Addicted Lover is often synonymous with the Don Juan syndrome, where the man seeks an endless stream of women.
 This Don Juan syndrome is a carryover from the Mamma’s Boy archetype from childhood.
 (These topics are covered in this guide on the Puer Aeternus archetype.)

 This shadow archetype seeks the ultimate continuous orgasm—the endless “high.”
 (This can lead, for example, to drug or pornography addiction.)